 - Preamble: what the license is and how it works

 - Content: what you can reproduce or reuse from the core rulebook

 - Branding: how you’re allowed to label and market your content

 - Legal: copyright and your content’s relation to Stockholm Kartell, Ockult Örtmästare Games, and Fria Ligan

-- Addendum: additional social responsibilities of the licensee
+- Addenda: additional restrictions and social responsibilities of the licensee

 The preamble simply explains what this document is: an open license for the Mörk Borg RPG.
 It’s similar to the preamble to a constitution or an introduction to a book or essay; it provides the main idea (open licensing) and gives you an idea of what the rest of the document will discuss.
 It also grants permission for creators to profit from their work.